 - YTD plus past 5 years of weekly notifications as an appendix.

 There is also an appendix map of Queensland Hospital and Health service districts.
 Ten figures and 3 tables.

-The site does not keep these reports up – they are replaced by the next weeks’ – nor does the site host the data in an open access downloadable format.
+The site does not keep these reports up – they are replaced by the next weeks’ – nor does it host the data in an open-access downloadable format.
 If you want to compare anything between weeks – make sure you save yourself a copy each week!

 We have 10 figures in this NSW Government weekly report (with data up to the week before the current week).

 - YTD and past 5-year weekly non-specific “influenza-like illnesses” (ILIs) in NSW hospitals